 BS, Combined Sciences--Santa Clara University, 2002

-I teach the fundamental principles of medicinal chemistry, toxicology, and natural products predominantly to first-year pharmacy students.
+I teach the fundamental principles of medicinal chemistry, toxicology, and natural products.
 In the classroom, I enjoy finding creative ways to relate chemical structure to drug action in order to foster an engaging yet rigorous learning environment for my students.
 In the lab, my research is focused on projects that utilize comparative approaches to identify pathways critical to either propagating or preventing hepatotoxicity.
-Projects currently underway include mechanistic studies exploring the effects of acetaminophen, herbicides, or natural products on liver health.
+Projects currently underway include mechanistic studies exploring the effects of acetaminophen, herbicides, and natural products on liver health.

 Outside the Classroom